 Real Alternatives is an anti-abortion organization that does base its operations in alternatives — “alternative facts,” that is.

 Real Alternatives (RA) is an anti-abortion organization based in Pennsylvania that manages anti-abortion pregnancy centers.
-In recent years, RA also began operating in Michigan and Indiana.
+In recent years, RA also began operating in Michigan (where it has since been defunded) and Indiana.
 Real Alternatives — which is almost entirely taxpayer funded — maintains its largest operations in Pennsylvania, where it has been a contractor for the PA Department of Human Services’ “Alternatives to Abortion” program for more than 20 years.

 Real Alternatives also operates a website, LoveFacts.org, that promotes inaccurate, outrageous information such as the debunked claim that abortion leads to mental health problems.
 The site also boasts the absurd claims that abortion “leads to increased murder rates” and that women who obtain abortions are “more prone to abuse future children.”